organi2e/WoL/README.md

 # WoL

-An implementation to send magick packet for Wake-On-Lan
+An implementation to send magic packet for Wake-On-Lan

 ## Usage